 Therefore, the most effective way to develop the hybrid Akita Pit’s character is through obedience training, coupled with a kind but firm hand.

 Consistent training will guarantee that your pet gets along with children and other pets, in addition to losing its aggressive streak and adopting an obedient and loving personality.

-The Akita Pit responds well to behaviour training and will grasp new things that are taught to it very easily and quickly.
+The Akita Pit responds well to behavior training and will grasp new things that are taught to it very easily and quickly.

-Basic commands like fetch, stay, sit, and come can easily be taught to the Akita Pit, given that the trainer is patient and repeats the commands till the dog picks up on them.
+Basic commands like fetch, stay, sit, and come can easily be taught to the Akita Pit, given that the trainer is patient and repeats the commands until the dog picks up on them.

 The Akita Pit is best known for its eager people-pleasing personality as well as its unmatched enthusiasm around its owners and family.